bhuvanaaaaaaaa/AEDIS_REPORT/README.md

 ### 7. How to Import the Cloud Flows

+### Installation Instructions

+1. Download the ZIP from the **Flows/** folder.
-1. Go to Power Automate → Solutions → Import
+2. Go to Power Automate → Solutions → Import.
-2. Upload AEDIS_5_6_7_25_managed.zip

-3. Reconnect these connectors:
+3. Reconnect the connectors:
+   - Power BI
    - OneDrive
    - Word Online (Business)

- - AI Builder
+   - AI Builder / Azure OpenAI

- - Power BI

-4. Update file paths in the flow:
+4. Update the file paths inside the Parent Flow:
    - Template path

- - PNG file path
+   - PNG export folder

- - Output folder path
+   - Output folder location

 ### 8. How to Extend the System
 - Add new report sections